CtrlK

 1. W&B (preferred): wandb.Api().run("<entity>/<project>/<run_id>").history() — metrics, training curves, comparisons

-2. EXPERIMENT_LOG.md - full results table with baselines and verdicts
+2. EXPERIMENT_LOG.md: full results table with baselines and verdicts

-3. EXPERIMENT_TRACKER.md - check which experiments are done vs still running
+3. EXPERIMENT_TRACKER.md: check which experiments are DONE vs still running

-4. Log files - ssh server "tail -100 /path/to/training.log" if no other source
+4. Log files: ssh server "tail -100 /path/to/training.log" if no other source

-5. docs/research_contract.md or project notes - intended claims and experiment design
+5. docs/research_contract.md: intended claims and experiment design

 Assemble the key information: